isaacmcallister843/Satallite_mapping_OPENCV/README.md

 image =cv2.cvtColor(image,cv2.COLOR_BGR2RGB)
 ```

-Next we need a geospatial compoent.
+Next we need a geospatial component.
 I chose to use lattiude and longitude, below are the coordinates for each corner (i.e UL_lat = upper left lattiude.)
 This data should be easily extracted from the Landsat website.
 ```Python
 UL_lat = 69.41141
 UL_long = -119.06171